 HERVE JULES RENE ( 1887 / 1981 )

-Pupil of Fernand Cormon and Jules Adler, Jules Hervé settles down in Paris and begins to expose to the Lounge of the French Artists in 1910, Jules Hervé receives a silver medal in 1914 and a golden medal there in 1925.
+A pupil of Fernand Cormon and Jules Adler, Jules René Hervé moved to Paris and began to exhibit at the Salon des Artistes Françaises in 1910.
+Jules René Hervé was awarded a silver medal in 1914 and a gold medal in 1925.

-Then Jules Hervé shares his life between Paris and his home town the humble and picturesque events, the portraits of austere sound of which he paints, of a light, expert brush in small lively brightness on grey or ochre skillfully distributed, society in the monotonous and felted existence - But Jules Hervé knows how to restore as well the full of life atmosphere of the Parisian life and his monuments or the ballerinas to the foyer of the Opera -
+Then Jules René Hervé shared his life between Paris and his native city, painted with a light brush, expertly painted in shades of gray or ocher skilfully distributed, humble and picturesque events, portraits of his austere society at The monotonous and felted existence - But Jules René Hervé knows how to restore the lively atmosphere of Parisian life and its monuments or the dancers in the foyer of the Opera -

-Of its finely observed compositions emanate delicate feelings - Appreciated by the French and foreign amateurs, Jules Hervé " is devoted in his art throughout its life -
+From his finely-observed compositions emanate from delicate feelings - Appreciated by French and foreign amateurs, Jules René Hervé has devoted himself to his art throughout his life -

-Jules Hervé is considered as " the last one of the impressionists " -
+Jules René Hervé is considered "the last of the impressionists"

 Width : 38 cm

 Height : 46 cm